Key Takeaway

 Missing a compounded semaglutide dose temporarily reduces appetite suppression and weight loss effects.
 Learn what to do and when to contact your prescribing physician.

-Missing a compounded semaglutide dose temporarily reduces its appetite-suppressing and metabolic effects but is not dangerous.
+Missing a compounded semaglutide dose temporarily reduces its appetite-suppressing and metabolic effects but isn't dangerous.
 The same general guidelines apply as with brand-name semaglutide: take the missed dose within 5 days, or skip it and resume your regular schedule.
 Always follow the specific instructions provided by your prescribing physician and compounding pharmacy.

 Detailed Explanation